bluesadi/Pluto/README.md

 The final step is to execute `./build.sh`, which is a shell script that automatically compiles this project and install it in the [/install](/install) directory.
 Such scripts for MacOS and Windows are also available at [build_macos.sh](build_macos.sh) and [build_win.bat](build_win.bat).
 Please feel free to use them!

-> 34r7hm4n: The documentation of this project is still lacking.
-I will work on it when I am available.

 ## Usage

-### Compile with the Most Recommended Obfuscation
-// TODO
-`-s -mllvm -mba -mllvm -mba-prob=50 -mllvm -fla-ex -mllvm -gle`

 ### Filter Mode
 In case you just want to obfuscate specific functions, Pluto-Obfuscator also provides a filter mechanism using annotation, to help you specify which functions should or should not be obfuscated.